Simplify your banking and save

 Think about what you want to achieve.
 Own your home sooner?
 Or keep a tight rein on your budget?

-Variable-rate loans often offer more flexible features: additional repayments at no cost, redraw, repayment holidays and 100% offset arrangements.
-They are designed to let you pay off your loan sooner if you want to.
+Variable rate loans often offer more flexible features: additional repayments at no cost, redraw, repayment holidays and 100% offset arrangements.
+They're designed to let you pay off your loan sooner if you want to.

 The advantage of "fixing" your home loan means that you know exactly what you're repaying, making it easier to budget.
 Whereas with a variable-rate loan, your repayments can "vary" as rates change.